From the FAQ

 Clean Language is a simple set of questions developed by counselling psychologist David Grove.
 These questions are used with a person's own words to direct their attention to some aspect of their own experience.
 Asking these questions in the right context often results in an interesting new insight or the recognition of some new possibility.
 And if that new possibility is then questioned using Clean Language, the result can be quite profound.
 Clean questions invite people to consider their experience from different perspectives and they are often surprised by their own capacity to generate new, powerful and useful ideas about their own experience.

-Our free webinars are designed to give you a taste of Clean Language during a friendly online session.
+Our low-cost webinars are designed to give you a taste of Clean Language during a friendly online session.

 Clean Coaching allows you to clarify your thinking on any issue, large or small.